Cherhill downland walk

 - Grade: Easy

 - Distance: 3 miles (5km)

 - Time: 1 hour

 - OS Map: Explorer 157; Landranger 173

-Approximately 3 miles (4.8km) for longer route, or 2 miles (3.2km) for shorter route.
+Approximately 2 miles (3.2km).
 The National Trust land at Cherhill and Calstone is open access, so you can explore the whole area.
 Well-used paths and tracks cover steep slopes, with uneven surfaces which become muddy after wet weather.
 Please note: a footpath runs alongside the A4; walkers should judge whether it is safe to walk this part of the route.
 Dogs welcome under control.